 The main objective of the kickoff meeting is to figure out the details of the problem the product is supposed to solve and how to define a successful implementation.
 At this stage, the client describes the project, its target audience, the conditions in which it will be used, and further information that will help us understand the task.

 In this phase, the team asks questions about the project until all the details are clear.
 It helps everyone be on the same page with the client and identify their expectations.
 The client, in turn, gets informed about the design process and our communication methods.

 Now that we understand the client’s idea and its requirements, we can pinpoint the problem our design must solve.
-After we study the task in depth, we’re ready for the next step — the active research phase.
+After we study the task in depth, we’re ready for the next step of the design process — the active research phase.